fbpx

 *Cue me drooling on my keyboard as I type this.*

-We’d suggest getting the “sampler” where they give you 5 small pieces of their recommended cuts.
+We’d suggest getting the “sampler” which includes 5 small pieces of their recommended cuts.
 The last piece they give you is an A5 grade wagyu (the highest grade), and lemme tell ya, it was by far the best.
 Wow.
 I’m not even a huge red meat eater, and I could dream about that stuff.

 Insider Tip: While I assume this tiny 15-person “restaurant” can get packed and draw a line, we got in right away when we showed up around 2:30pm after the lunch crowds.
 We’d recommend trying to go before or after typical lunch/dinner hours if possible.